arngolo/IoF50/README.md

 Generated maptiles for this project are hosted in google cloud storage, uploaded using the google-cloud-storage API (API different from earthengine-api, so, authentication process is different but using the same private-key).
 After uploading a maptile we can have access to it as layer by using the public url `https://storage.googleapis.com/<bucket_name>/<folder_name>/{z}/{x}/{y}.png`.
 **Note:** Make sure to make your bucket and its objects (folders, files) public and set `owner` permissions for `allUsers` from google cloud storage.

+## other important directories
+`media/output_images` folder stores the output images generated during the analysis.
+`media/palette_color_text` folder contains the files used to create color palletes for spectral indices.
+`media/default_shapefiles` folder contains a dummy shapefile that is loaded once the database is created.
+`media/shapefiles` folder stores the uploaded shapefiles.
+`wheels` folder contains the python wheels to setup on windows environment.

 ## Usage
 ### Load area
 Global shapefiles (for area to be analised) can be downloaded from [Diva GIS](https://www.diva-gis.org/Data) at different levels and used as input.